-BE IT FURTHER RESOLVED that the President of the University is authorized to adjust the operating budget should state appropriations levels change; and
+BE IT FURTHER RESOLVED that the President of the University, or his designee, be authorized to accept the lowest and best bid for the project; and

-BE IT FURTHER RESOLVED that a copy of the document be attached to the minutes as an exhibit.
+BE IT FURTHER RESOLVED that a copy of the description of the project, as reviewed at the meeting, be attached to the minutes as an exhibit.

-The motion was seconded by Cheryl J. Cozette and carried by a unanimous vote of 7 to 0.
-Jim O'Donnell then declared the motion to be duly adopted, and the Secretary designated a copy of the document as Exhibit B.
+The motion was seconded by Matthew W. Potter and carried by a unanimous vote of 6 to 0, and the Secretary designated a copy of the document as Exhibit E. Sarah Burkemper then declared the motion to be duly adopted.